Skip to main content

 During this phase, focus on three things:

-The channels that push through this phase with consistent quality and niche focus are the ones that build real momentum.
-Consistency compounds.
-Each Short reinforces the previous ones, building a stronger signal for the algorithm about who your audience is.
+Channels that push through this phase with consistent quality and niche focus build real momentum.
+Each Short reinforces the previous ones, building a stronger signal about who your audience is.

-Let me break down the specific production elements that separate Shorts that perform from Shorts that die.
+These are the production elements that separate Shorts that perform from Shorts that die.

 The Hook (You Have 3 Seconds)